hasenbanck/opus-native/README.md

 This crate enables SIMD intrinsics for the x86 and x86_64 targets on the stable Rust compiler for SSE automatically.

+AVX optimizations are available.
+You need to compile with the `avx` target feature to enable these.

 If you wish to use SIMD intrinsics on non x86 and x86_64 platforms, you need to use the `nightly` feature described below.